niklak/gpool/README.md

 # gpool

-A thread-safe object pool for Go.
+A Thread-safe, high-performance, explicit object pool for Go.